paddyfed/TalesOfTheBountyHunters/app/(totbh)/now/now.md

 ## Working in

 Not working at the minute.
 Currently looking for front-end web development roles and applied for a FIT apprenticeship.
-Also thinking of applying to a Digital Media course in Monaghan Institute
+Will be starting a Digital Media traineeship in Monaghan Institute on Monday 16th September.

 ## Studying